 Carrington College's Surgical Technology program includes the academic and clinical instruction necessary to perform the duties of a surgical technologist.
 The program comprises the study of microbiology, anatomy, physiology, pharmacology, surgical procedures, instrumentation and techniques, preoperative and post-operative routines and care of surgical patients.
-Students are expected to participate in a minimum of 120 surgical cases by the end of the program, which culminates in a Certificate of Achievement (San Jose only) or Associate of Science degree in Surgical Technology.
+Students are expected to participate in a minimum of 120 surgical cases by the end of the program, which culminates in an Associate of Science degree in Surgical Technology.